 Frequently Asked Questions

-It is an agreement where one party (the consignor) supplies goods to another party (the consignee) for the purpose of selling those goods.
-The consignor retains ownership of the goods until they are sold, despite the consignee possessing the goods.
+It is an agreement where one party (the consignor) supplies goods to another party (the consignee) to sell those goods.
+The consignor retains ownership of the goods until they sell, despite the consignee possessing them.

 It set out the entire relationship between the consignor and the consignee.
 It should outline the formalities, details of the consigned goods, the title of the goods and risk, circumstances that release the consignee from liability, the commission and what happens if the goods do not sell.